OutSystems/Latency-AddOn-iOS/README.md

 - Measure Latency
 - Warning the user if there is a slow connection

-LatencyWarning add-on is constituted of three classes:
+LatencyWarning add-on is constituted of two classes:

 - [`LatencyWarning`]
 - [`LatencyDetection`]